 Due to Nyakasikana’s great influence and indulgence in the war, the British ordered her arrest to silence her and to serve as a warning to other leaders.
 Nyakasikana was able to escape arrest for a whole year until in 1897 when she was captured with Kaguvi for the murder of Commissioner Pollard who was killed at Nehanda’s command during the early days of the war in 1896.

 Nehanda and Kaguvi were sentenced to death by hanging for the murder of Pollard and a police officer respectively.

-At the hanging ceremony, Nyakasikana refused to be converted into Christianity and ask God to accept her soul despite Kaguvi dong so by the order of the British and a priest.
+At the hanging ceremony, Nyakasikana refused to be converted into Christianity and ask God to accept her soul despite Kaguvi doing so by the order of the British and a priest.
 According to oral history, it took three attempts to strip off Nyakasikana’s traditional pouch before she was successfully hanged.